IS-Instruments/minispec_py/README.md

 An example python script is provided which will locate a spectrometer on the network, connect to it, set the exposure time, capture a spectrum and plot it.

-# Function reference
+# Getting Started

-## Locating devices
+## Discovering spectrometers

+Connected minispecs continually broadcast a message via UDP on port `12345`.
+This lets other systems discover the IP address of any spectrometers available.

-The `findDevices` function can be used to locate any connected spectrometers on the local network.
-Connected minispecs broadcast via UDP on port `12345`.
+The `minispec.findDevices()` function can be used to locate any connected spectrometers on the local network.
 This returns a Python set containing all the spectrometers which were found before timeout (3 seconds by default).
 The minispec broadcast message frequency is 1Hz, so this should catch most connected devices.

+    spectrometers = minispec.findDevices(find_first=True)

 The set contains tuples of the form: `((hostname, port), interface, serial)`.

-The serial number is a 64-bit integer unique to each PCB in the spectrometer.
+`hostname` is the IP address of the spectrometer. `interface` tells you if your spectrometer is using WiFi (`wlan0`) or ethernet (`eth0`).
+The `port` defaults to `8000`.
+The `serial` number is a 64-bit integer unique to each PCB in the spectrometer.

 ## Connecting

-Once you've found your spectrometer, you can connect to it:
+Once you've found your spectrometer, you can connect to it.
+Here we `pop` the first spectrometer on the list:

-    address, iface, serial = spectrometers.pop()
+    (hostname, port), iface, serial = spectrometers.pop()

+Then make a new `minispec` object and pass in the `hostname`:

+    mspec = minispec(hostname)

+If you just want to create an object and open the connection later, you can call:

     mspec = minispec()
-    mspec.open(address[0])

-Here we `pop` the first spectrometer on the list.
+    mspec.open(hostname)

+Note you don't need to supply the ports here, it will be set by default to 8000.
+If you've changed this, then you can use:

+    mspec = minispec(hostname, port)

 ## Get the calibration coefficients

 To do anything useful with our spectra, we need to know what wavelengths we're measuring.
 This is unique to each spectrometer which is calibrated on leaving our workshop.

-    cal = mspec.getCalibration()
-    print(cal)
+The calibration coefficients are implicitly requested when you call `open()`.

+    print(mspec.calibration)

 This should output something like: